 Date(s): Reason: (Optional)

 CASTING ELIGIBILITY:

-• To be eligible for cast idents are considered for casting regardless of major or minor. ing, all CSU Students must have a cumulative GPA of 2.0 or above. atre majors and minors must be up to date on all department service hours, with one full semester.
+- All Registered CSU students are considered for casting regardless of major or minor. - To be eligible for casting, all CSU Students must have a cumulative GPA of 2.0 or above. - Additionally, CSU Theatre majors and minors must be up to date on all department service hours, with no deficits larger than one full semester.

-Please Sign and Date Belo well as eligibility for casti w to complete your audition application and for acknowledgement of conflicts, a ng.
+Please Sign and Date Below to complete your audition application and for acknowledgement of conflicts, as well as eligibility for casting.

 SIGN and DATE HERE: